Mark Spitznagel: Investment approach

 Spitznagel's self-described investment strategy is focused on risk mitigation in portfolio construction, and is intended to allow his clients to take more systematic risk.
 In general terms, he does this by owning far out-of-the-money put options on stocks.
-He has called “investing Übermensch” Friedrich Nietzsche’s slogan “amor fati”—or the love of one’s fate—“the secret to successful investing.”
+He has called "investing Übermensch" Friedrich Nietzsche's slogan "amor fati"—or the love of one's fate—"the secret to successful investing".

-Spitznagel is dismissive of Modern Portfolio Theory, and specifically its emphasis on correlations and mean-variance (or Sharpe ratios), and skeptic of market forecasts, although, according to a New York Times article, he predicted two market routs in the past decade, first in 2000 and then in 2008, as well as the “2000s commodities boom.”
+Spitznagel is dismissive of Modern Portfolio Theory, and specifically its emphasis on correlations and mean-variance (or Sharpe ratios), and skeptic of market forecasts, although, according to a New York Times article, he predicted two market routs in the 2000s, first in 2000 and then in 2008, as well as the "2000s commodities boom".

-He has described what he does as lowering what he calls the “volatility tax” paid by investors—"the hidden tax on an investment portfolio caused by the negative compounding of large investment losses.”
-He detailed in an investor letter how “mathematically, it is the rare big loss, not the frequent small losses, that matters most to long-run compounding,” and called the Swiss mathematician and physicist Daniel Bernoulli “Universa’s Patron Saint.”
+He has described what he does as lowering what he calls the "volatility tax" paid by investors—"the hidden tax on an investment portfolio caused by the negative compounding of large investment losses."
+He detailed in an investor letter how "mathematically, it is the rare big loss, not the frequent small losses, that matters most to long-run compounding," and called the Swiss mathematician and physicist Daniel Bernoulli "Universa's Patron Saint".

 Spitznagel wrote a book in 2013 titled The Dao of Capital: Austrian Investing in a Distorted World about the Austrian School of economics and its ostensible application to investing.
-Paul Tudor Jones said of Spitznagel's book that it “shows how a seemingly difficult immediate loss becomes an advantageous intermediate step for greater future gain, and thus why we must become ‘patient now and strategically impatient later’.”
+Paul Tudor Jones said of Spitznagel's book that it "shows how a seemingly difficult immediate loss becomes an advantageous intermediate step for greater future gain, and thus why we must become 'patient now and strategically impatient later'."

 Political and economic views

 As a libertarian and advocate of Austrian economics, Spitznagel has been very critical of central bank monetary interventionism.
-For instance, he has written pieces on Ludwig von Mises and about the Fed's alleged culpability for “increasing wealth disparity,” which focused on the economic distortions that ostensibly result from money creation.
-The Sveriges Riksbank Prize in Economic Sciences winner and New Keynesian New York Times columnist Paul Krugman has critically addressed these positions.
+For instance, he has written pieces on Ludwig von Mises and about the Fed's alleged culpability for "increasing wealth disparity", which focused on the economic distortions that ostensibly result from money creation.